 The class meets twice per week: once a week for discussions, and a second time to attend performances and/or exhibitions at Krannert Center for the Performing Arts and/or Krannert Art Museum.
 Event dates will vary.
 Admission to all events will be provided without charge to students enrolled in the course.

-Brad earned his bachelor’s in biology from Truman State University, and his master’s in microbiology from Illinois.
-His research interests include educational pedagogy; course design; and assessment; his advising interests include transitions for freshmen and transfer students; preparing for professional or graduate programs; understanding the undergraduate research experience; acknowledging and addressing academic or personal issues.
-As for hobbies, Brad enjoys acting, theatre, movies, music, and sports.
+Instructor: Bradley Mehrtens is an Instructor and Advisor in the Department of Molecular and Cellular Biology.
+He earned his bachelor’s in biology from Truman State University, and his master’s in microbiology from Illinois.
+His research interests include educational pedagogy, course design, and assessment.
+His advising interests include transitions for freshmen and transfer students, preparing for professional or graduate programs, understanding the undergraduate research experience, and acknowledging and addressing academic or personal issues.
+As for hobbies, he enjoys acting, theatre, movies, music, and sports.

-J.W. has served in the Department of Theatre for 21 years.
-He has also served as the chair of the BFA Theatre Studies Program as well as the assistant program coordinator for Inner Voices Social Issues Theatre.
-He earned his BFA in Acting at Otterbein College in Westerville, Ohio, and both his MFA in Acting and MA in Theatre History at the University of Illinois.
-J.W. has taught and directed for the past 17 years with the summer Theatre Department at Interlochen Center for the Arts, has directed and taught at Parkland College, and teaches acting, directing, and Introduction to Theatre Arts at Illinois.
-He has been integral in developing components for the online course offerings in the department, as well as supervising all senior Theatre Studies Thesis Projects.
+Instructor: J.W.
+Morrissette is the Associate Head of the Department of Theatre at the University of Illinois at Urbana Champaign.
+He has served in the Department of Theatre for 24 years.
+He has served as chair of the BFA Theatre Studies Program, the Assistant Head for Academic Programs as well as the assistant program coordinator for INNER VOICES Social Issues Theatre.
+He completed his BFA in Acting at Otterbein College in Westerville, OH and both his MFA in Acting and MA in Theatre History at the University of Illinois.
+While attending Otterbein, he worked for Stuart Howard and Associates Casting in New York interning as a casting assistant for many Broadway productions and television commercials.
+J.W. has taught and directed for the past 22 years with the summer Theatre Department at Interlochen Center for the Arts.
+For the University of Illinois his classes include Acting, Directing, Introduction to Theatre Arts, and Broadway Musicals.
+He has been integral in developing components for the online course offerings in the department as well as supervising all senior Theatre Studies Thesis Projects.
+He has spent several summers acting with the Utah Shakespeare Festival and the Interlochen Shakespeare Festival and directs professionally when time allows.
+He has received the Provost’s Excellence in Undergraduate Teaching Award at the University of Illinois.

 KIN 340 SP1: Sociology & Psychology of Physical Activity, Steven Petruzzello, Ph.D.